Substance Abuse and Addiction Treatment Resources in Marietta

 1814 Clairmont Rd.
 Decatur, GA, 30033

 When it comes to addiction, making the decision to get help is the hardest part.
 Congratulations on taking that big first step.
-Not only can you find Marietta drug treatment facilities and Marietta alcohol treatment facilities, you can find even more options in other parts of Cobb County, Metro Atlanta and North Georgia.
+Not only can you find drug and alcohol treatment facilities in your city, but you can also find even more options in other parts of Cobb County, Metro Atlanta and North Georgia.
 With so many local options, it’s easier to find the right treatment program for you or your loved one.
-The Recovery Village is another valuable choice.
-With treatment centers located throughout the country, we’re ready and waiting to help you begin this new journey.
-Call us today to start your battle against addiction.

 - Powder Springs